vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 1. If you don't already have a cloud storage bucket devoted exclusively to DeepCell Kiosk benchmarking runs, you should create one now.
 It's fine to reuse this bucket for multiple benchmarking runs, but don't use it as a storage bucket for normal DeepCell Kiosk cluster operations.

 2. Checkout the ``benchmarks`` branch of the ``kiosk-console`` repository.
 This branch is almost identical to the version 1.2.0 release of the ``kiosk-console`` repo, except for minor configuration differences.
-There are three variable settings worth noting in the benchmarking pod's YAML file, ``conf/helmfile.d/0410.benchmarking.yaml``, each with a corresponding setup action for the user to perform before benchmarking:
+There are three variables in the benchmarking pod's YAML file, ``conf/helmfile.d/0410.benchmarking.yaml``, that may need to be customized before benchmarking:

-    - In the benchmarking pod's YAML file, ``conf/helmfile.d/0410.benchmarking.yaml``, the ``MODEL`` environmental variable has been set to the exact model name and version we used in our benchmarking, ``NuclearSegmentation:2``.
-The benchmarking cluster, when you create it, will look for the model files corresponding to this name and version in the ``models/`` folder of your benchmarking bucket. **To recreate the DeepCell Kiosk paper's benchmarking data, please copy the ``models/NuclearSegmentation`` folder in the Van Valen Lab's `kiosk-benchmarking bucket <https://console.cloud.google.com/storage/browser/kiosk-benchmarking>`_ to the same location in your bucket.
-Otherwise, place you own model files in the appropriate location in your benchmarking bucket and modify the ``MODEL`` variable as appropriate.**
+    - ``MODEL`` is the model name and version we used in benchmarking.
+The model you choose should be present in the ``models/`` folder of your benchmarking bucket.
+See the `Van Valen Lab's benchmarking bucket <https://console.cloud.google.com/storage/browser/kiosk-benchmarking>`_ for an example.
-    - Also in the benchmarking pod's YAML file is an environmental variable, ``FILE``, which is set to ``zip100.zip``.
-The benchmarking pod will look for a file by this name in the bucket you specified above at the location ``uploads/[file_name]``.
-The Van Valen Lab hosts a file named ``zip100.zip`` located `in our kiosk-bencharking bucket <https://console.cloud.google.com/storage/browser/_details/kiosk-benchmarking/sample-data/zip100.zip>`_.
-This file consists of 100 microscopy images, which we used as the basis for all the benchmarking runs in the DeepCell Kiosk paper. **To recreate the DeepCell Kiosk paper's benchmarking data, please copy ``sample_data/zip100.zip`` from the Van Valen Lab's `kiosk-benchmarking bucket <https://console.cloud.google.com/storage/browser/kiosk-benchmarking>`_ to ``uploads/zip100.zip`` in your benchmarking bucket.
-Otherwise, place your image file, zip or otherwise, in ``uploads/[FILENAME]`` in your benchmarking bucket.**
+    - ``FILE``, is the name of the file that will be used for benchmarking.
+A file by this name should be in your benchmarking bucket in the ``uploads/`` folder.
-    - A final variable in the benchmarking pod's YAML file is ``COUNT``, which determines how many times the ``zip100.zip`` file will be submitted to the cluster for processing.
-This controls the total number of images the cluster will process over the course of the benchmarking run.
-For example, if you want to do a 10,000-image benchmarking run, you would set ``COUNT`` TO 100, since 100*100 = 10,000. **Benchmarking data was presented in the DeepCell Kiosk paper for 10,000-image, 100,000-image, and 1,000,000-image runs, so, to recreate the DeepCell Kiosk paper's benchmarking data, ``COUNT`` should be set to either 100, 1,000, or 10,000.
-Otherwise, ``COUNT`` can be set to any positive value the user desires.**
+    - ``COUNT`` specifies how many times the ``FILE`` will be submitted to the cluster for processing.

 3. Deploy a DeepCell Kiosk as you normally would.
 While navigating the cluster configuration menu, pay special attention to two configuration settings:

-    - The bucket name you provide should be that of the benchmarking bucket from step 1. **To ensure the benchmarking process works properly, this bucket should not be attached to any other cluster you might have running.**
+    - The bucket name you provide should be that of the benchmarking bucket from step 1.
+To ensure the benchmarking process works properly, this bucket should not be attached to any other cluster you might have running.
-    - The Maximum Number of GPUs is relevant to the benchmarking process. **In the DeepCell Kiosk paper, benchmarking data was presented for clusters with maxima of 1, 4, and 8 GPUs.
-Choose the appropriate maximum for the benchmarking dataset you would like to recreate.**
+    - The Maximum Number of GPUs has a strong effect on benchmarking time, by effectively limiting how large the cluster can scale.

 4. Once the cluster has finished deploying, drop to the ``Shell`` via the DeepCell Kiosk main menu and execute the following command, ``kubectl scale deployment benchmarking --replicas=1``, to create the benchmarking pod and begin the benchmarking process.